In this chapter, let’s discuss what you should do when not having a client training session.

 So you are going to have to set time aside to do this.

-As a personal trainer, not everyone is going to sign up with you straight away.
+As a personal trainer, not everyone will sign up with you immediately.

 But that doesn’t mean that your chances are done and dusted.